tanya-savchuk/AI-ML-program-projects/README.md

-A collection of projects completed for AI-ML crtification from UT Austin
+A collection of projects completed for AI-ML certification from UT Austin